British Rail Class 11: Technical details

 The diesel engine is an English Electric 6-cylinder, 10-inch bore by 12-inch stroke (254 mm by 305 mm); 4-stroke, 6KT and the traction motors are two: EE506 axle-hung, nose-suspended, force-ventilated traction motors with 21.7:1 double reduction gear drive.
 The main generator is an English Electric EE801, 441 A at 430 V.

 Withdrawal

 The 106 locomotives of British Railways were withdrawn between May 1967 and November 1972.

 Post-BR use

-Sixteen locomotives were sold to the National Coal Board, and were used in the North East, South Wales and the Kent Coalfield.
+Sixteen locomotives were sold to the National Coal Board, and were used in the North East England, South Wales and the Kent Coalfield.

 Preservation

+Only one of the LMS examples is preserved being: